digitalmpasto/code_journal/_posts/2019-11-25-lesson-136-code-along.md

 alert("Yay, we made it!");
 ```
 So when we assert that: while(answer.indexOf("yes") === -1), we are saying that "yes" *does not exist* anywhere within our answer. *Does not exist* is represented by -1.

+Remember that in this last example,  the while loop will keep "looping" as long as the answer does not contain "yes".
+Otherwise, if "yes" added to the input, we will break the loop, into our alert("Yay, we made it!");